theEloise888/Travel-Alerts/README.md

 * In the server folder, find the .env file and edit the SERVER constant to SERVER=localhost.

+* Setup a free account on MongoDb.

+* In the server folder, set the constant "DBURL" to your own MongoDb connection string, which will be provided under the option Connect > Connect Your Application.

 * In the client folder, find all component files and change GRAPHURL to http://localhost:5000/graphql.

-* To start the app, run node app on the Server folder and npm start on the Client folder
+* To start the app, run node app on the Server folder and npm start on the Client folder.